 Gillian is studying Computer Science with a minor in Bioengineering at UC Berkeley.
 Her previous research experience was at the Marshall Lab, where she worked on optimizing models of infectious disease transmission, specifically studying gene drives in clustered landscapes.
 In the Moorjani lab, Gillian is working on methods for characterizing signatures of admixture events in humans.

 suhnkim at berkeley dot edu

-Sean is a freshman currently studying Materials Science Engineering at UC Berkeley.
+Sean is studying Materials Science Engineering at UC Berkeley.
 His previous research experience was at UC Irvine under the guidance of Professor Rachel Martin where he studied the novel proteases in the carnivorous plant D. capensis and their binding specificities.
-In the Moorjani lab, Sean aims to perform simulations to test different methods for characterizing admixture events.
+In the Moorjani lab, Sean is working on methods for for characterizing local ancestry inference in admixed populations.

 Hunter graduated from Duke University with a B.S. in Mathematics.
 At Duke, he developed algorithms for free-energy computation with applications to protein design.
 Most recently, Hunter worked at D. E. Shaw Research where he conducted simulation-based drug discovery research and developed predictive and generative machine learning models for drug-discovery.
 In the Moorjani lab, Hunter is working on developing machine learning algorithms for local ancestry inference.

 Andrew is a first year PhD student in the Computational Biology PhD program at UC, Berkeley.
 He earned his BA in Mathematics from Cornell in 2019, with minors in biology, computer science, and history.
 At Cornell, he worked with Philipp Messer on studying how population structure induced by heterogeneous resource dispersal affects the coalescence process.
 In the Moorjani lab, Andrew is examining how ancient human DNA time series data can be leveraged to better understand the role of selection on Neanderthal introgressed variants.